aiondemand/aiod-rail/backend/README.md

 _RAIL Backend_ serves as a backend application for [RAIL service](../README.md).
 This backend consists of a REST API service (FastAPI) and a non-relational database (MongoDB).

-## Setup
+## Deployment

-This repository contains two systems; the database and the REST API.
-As a database we use a containerized MongoDB server (through Docker), the REST API can be run locally or containerized.

-### Using docker compose [RECOMMENDED]

 1. Create `.env` file containing relevant ENV variables required for the service defined in `.env.sample`.
+    - Mongo setup:
-    - `MONGODB_DBNAME`: Name of the database - do not change it unless you need to
+      - `MONGODB_DBNAME`: Name of the database
+    - Connection to other AIoD services:
-    - `AIOD_API__BASE_URL`: URL of the running AIoD API
+      - `AIOD_API__BASE_URL`: URL of the running AIoD API (Metadata Catalogue)
-    - `MAX_PARALLEL_IMAGE_BUILDS`: Define a maximum number of Python (asyncio) tasks that build and push docker images in parallel
-    - `MAX_PARALLEL_CONTAINERS`: Define a maximum number of Python (asyncio) tasks that run REANA workflows in parallel
-    - `MAX_IMAGE_BUILDS_ATTEMPTS`: Define a maximum number of ATTEMPTS that are executed for each failing process of building a docker image
-    - `MAX_EXPERIMENT_RUN_ATTEMPTS`: Define a maximum number of ATTEMPTS that are executed for each failing experiment run
+      - `AIOD_LIBRARY_API__BASE_URL`: URL of the running AIoD MyLibrary
+      - `AIOD_ENHANCED_SEARCH_API__BASE_URL`: URL of the running AIoD Enhanced Interaction
+    - AIoD Keycloack authentication service:
+      - `AIOD_KEYCLOAK__*`: Env variables related to authentication using Keycloak
+    - REANA setup:
       - `REANA_SERVER_URL`: Define the URL used for connecting to REANA server
       - `REANA_ACCESS_TOKEN`: Define the access token used for connecting to REANA server
+    - Docker registry setup (create your own Docker registry where you store images to):
       - `DOCKER_REGISTRY_URL`: Define a path to a repository that we want to use for storing docker images of individual ExperimentTemplates
       - `DOCKER_REGISTRY_USERNAME`: Define a username for a Docker Hub profile that has push permissions to a repository defined in variable `DOCKER_REGISTRY_URL`
       - `DOCKER_REGISTRY_PASSWORD`: Define a password for a Docker Hub profile that has push permissions to a repository defined in variable `DOCKER_REGISTRY_URL`
-    - `AIOD_KEYCLOAK__*`: Variables related to authentication using Keycloak
+    - RAIL experiment setup:
+      - `MAX_PARALLEL_IMAGE_BUILDS`: Define a maximum number of Python (asyncio) tasks that build and push docker images in parallel
+      - `MAX_PARALLEL_CONTAINERS`: Define a maximum number of Python (asyncio) tasks that run REANA workflows in parallel
+      - `MAX_IMAGE_BUILDS_ATTEMPTS`: Define a maximum number of ATTEMPTS that are executed for each failing process of building a docker image
+      - `MAX_EXPERIMENT_RUN_ATTEMPTS`: Define a maximum number of ATTEMPTS that are executed for each failing experiment run

+## Development

+This repository contains two systems; the database and the REST API.
+As a database we use a containerized MongoDB server (through Docker), the REST API can be run locally or containerized.

+### Using docker compose [RECOMMENDED]

+1. Create `.env` file containing relevant ENV variables required for the service defined in `.env.sample`.
+The required variables are described in greater detail in the Deployment section.
 1. Start the service using the following command: `docker compose up -d --build`

 **IMPORTANT**: Make sure you check and potentially modify the host port mappings for specific components